#1 ESRD Surgery in Texas

 Why North Texas Surgical Specialists?

-Our providers have vast experience in placing and maintaining dialysis access.
+Our ESRD surgeons have vast experience in placing and maintaining dialysis access.
 We believe in the fistula-first initiative, and in minimizing the use of hemodialysis catheters.
 Our services include:

 - New access placement